ThreatConnect-Inc/threatconnect-spaces/README.md

     + Use Cases (Optional)
 + Spaces Apps should be included in unique, separate folders.
   + Spaces Apps must include the zip/tcx file of the App.
++ Spaces Apps should be named with a prefix designating their type:
+  + TCX = Context Aware
+  + TCS = Standard Spaces
+  + TCM = Menu

-The "Context" header is used for "Contextually Aware" Spaces Apps that are designed to be used in relation to one of more specific data objects (e.g. Address or Incident).
+The "Context" header is used for "Context Aware" Spaces Apps that are designed to be used in relation to one of more specific data objects (e.g. Address or Incident).
 This section should be used to provide details of the intended context.

 ## Contributing